The Encyclopedia of American Songs and Musicals

 took advantage of the remarriage of his mother

-with the minister Lucien Duckett to familiarize
+with minister Lucien Duckett to get familiar

 his sermons by scratching a few pieces on this

-instrument taught him music at the same time as
+instrument, taught him music at the same time as

 the Bible.
 He occasionally met Charley Patton who

 impressed him by the virtuosity of his guitar playing.

 He also made friend with guitarist Tommy Johnson in the early 30s and with Skip James with whom he shared a room in Jacksonville.

 As many other musicians of the area, he left trying his luck in Chicago but his debut was difficult.
 He earnt his life as he could by playing on markets with another guitarist Willie B. James and was finally noticed by Charlie McCoy who hired him to enliven on mandolin the parties thrown by the Mob.
 This experience allowed him to evolve into a more jazz musical style and mitigate rural aspects specific to his basic training.